Plan for Tomorrow | Rebuilding your emergency fund

 • Only run the dishwasher with a full load

-• Hang dry laundry instead of running the dryer
+• Hang laundry to dry instead of running the dryer

 • Adjust the thermostat up or down a couple of degrees